MichalisPanayides/Talks/EURO2022/Abstract.md

 performance measures of the queueing model (e.g. mean time in each waiting room, mean number of individuals in each room, etc.).

-A 3-player game theoretic model is proposed between two such queueing systems and a service that distributes individuals to them.
-In particular this can be seen as a 2-player normal-form game where the utilities are determined by a third player with its own strategies and objectives.
-A backwards induction technique is used to get the utilities of the normal-form game between the two queueing systems.

 This particular system can be applied in a healthcare scenario where it captures the emergent behaviour between the Emergency Medical Service (EMS) and the Emergency Department (ED).